tmcguirefl/JTrie/README.md

 'snow' strval_ins 5
 ### lookup/retrieval
 naive look up takes advantage that once you transition to the failure state (state 0) you will always stay there (there is no transition out).
-Therefore you just process the whole string character by character and if the final state is 0 it is an string token unknown to the trie.
-This method allows the use of the J verb '\' to be the basis of the look up.
+Therefore you just process the whole string character by character and if the final state is 0 ,it is a string token unknown to the trie.
+This method allows the use of the J verb '\\' to be the basis of the look up.

 naive_tok '<your_string>'